areveur51/OCRSenseiWeb/replit.md

 ### Directory Navigation
 Added sticky sidebar navigation tree to project detail page showing all directories with Folder/FolderOpen icons.
 Active directory highlighted.
 Only displays when project has 2+ directories, allowing easy traversal between subdirectories.

+### UI Refinements
+- Removed "DIRECTORIES" heading from sidebar navigation for cleaner appearance
+- Fixed search to be case-insensitive (changed from `LIKE` to `ILIKE` in PostgreSQL query), allowing searches like "pedro" to match "Pedro", "PEDRO", etc.